UW-SASWE/RAT/docs/QuickStart/UserGuide.md

 rat init –d ./rat_project/ –g
 ```
 !!! warning_note "Warning"
     Default global-database is 129 GB in size and therefore it is recommended to have at least 140GB disc space in rat_project directory.
-If you don't have enough space initialize without downloading global-database using `rat init -d ./rat_project/`
+If you don't have enough space in rat_project directory, you can use `-gp or --global_data_dir` or initialize without downloading global-database using `rat init -d ./rat_project/`.
+Check [initialisation command](../../Commands/cli_commands/#initialization).

 !!! note
     Fill the [login credentials](#Requirements) for AVISO, IMERG and Earth-Engine accounts in the `secrets` file downloaded using `rat init` at the path `./rat_project/params/secrets_template.ini` and rename the file as `secrets.ini`.